Kate Beckinsale On Her Return To Underworld

 Kate Beckinsale knows her vampire character, Selene, incredibly well.
 After all, she’s inhabited this character (off and on) for over a decade.
 Since Underworld debuted in 2003, the British actress has grown with her “death dealer” character.

-The film franchise, which has grossed over $458 million worldwide, has a fifth installment bowing Jan.
-7, Underworld: Blood Wars.
+The film franchise, which has grossed over $458 million worldwide, has a fifth instalment out soon in the form of Underworld: Blood Wars.
 And Beckinsale is happy to be back after a hiatus in which she’s been busy working on projects like the Total Recall reboot, The Elder Scrolls Online video game and The Disappointments Room.

 “It’s only been five years,” Beckinsale said.
 “That doesn’t seem – if it had been between the first one and this one I think it would have been a bit more hair raising.
 But she feels quite familiar now.”